superwjfeng/MarkdownWriting/CS/工程/EIST软件工程/EIST软件工程.md

 ### Security 安全性

-* **Security**: Software deployed in the cloud is vulnerable to security vulnerabilities as the underlying computing infrastructure is untrusted (or shared by multiple tenants).
+**Security**: Software deployed in the cloud is vulnerable to security vulnerabilities as the underlying computing infrastructure is untrusted (or shared by multiple tenants).
 Secure systems deal with securing computing, network and storage
-* **Security properties (CIA properties)**
-  * **Confidentiality** refers to protecting information from unauthorized access
-  * **Integrity** means data are trustworthy, complete and have not been accidentally altered or modified by an unauthorized user
-  * **Availability** means data are accessible when you need them

 ### Maintainability 可维护性